When you want a small batch of buttermilk pancakes, this recipe is perfect for making a delicious breakfast for two without leftovers.

 - Make the pancake batter.

-Mix the dry ingredients first, then add the wet ingredients and whisk everything together until a thick but airy batter forms. - Cook the pancakes on a hot griddle or pan.
+Whisk the dry ingredients first, then add the wet ingredients and stir just until no dry flour remains.
+A few lumps are perfectly fine and will keep the pancakes light and fluffy. - Cook the pancakes on a hot griddle or pan.

-Cook over medium heat with butter or oil until bubbles form and the edges begin to set before flipping. - Serve warm.
+Heat a lightly greased griddle or pan over medium heat.
+Pour the batter onto the hot surface and cook until bubbles form and the edges begin to set before flipping.
+Cook the second side until golden. - Serve warm.

 Mix-Ins

-After the batter is mixed, you can add ¼ cup of chocolate chips, ½ cup of blueberries or finely chopped fresh fruit (like strawberries), or ½ a mashed ripe banana.
-The possibilities are endless.
+Fold your mix-ins into the batter after gently using a spatula, so you don’t overwork it and end up with dense pancakes.
+You can add ¼ cup of chocolate chips, ½ cup of blueberries or finely chopped fresh fruit (like strawberries), or ½ a mashed ripe banana.
+The possibilities are endless!

 Easy Buttermilk Pancakes for 2